ampproject/amphtml/extensions/amp-bind/amp-bind.md

 1. [State](#state): A document-scope, mutable JSON state.
 In the example above, the state is empty before tapping the button.
 After tapping the button, the state is `{foo: 'amp-bind'}`.
 2. [Expressions](#expressions): These are JavaScript-like expressions that can reference the **state**.
 The example above has a single expression, `'Hello' + foo`, which concatenates the string literal `'Hello '` and the variable state `foo`.
+There is a limit of 100 operands what can be used in an expression.
 3. [Bindings](#bindings): These are special attributes of the form `[property]` that link an element's property to an **expression**.
 The example above has a single binding, `[text]`, which updates the `<p>` element's text every time the expression's value changes.

 {% call callout('Note', type='note') %}